topgyalgurung/Himalayan-Connect-NYC/README.md

 3. Possible Data Storage:

 * Database Options: SQL databases like PostgreSQL or MySQL can store structured data like organizations, contacts, and services. (might use MongoDB since it can work well with more flexible or unstructured data)
-* APIs: You can build your own RESTful API to manage this data and keep it organized for easy access on the platform.
+* APIs: build own RESTful API to manage this data and keep it organized for easy access on the platform.

 ## Key Features